quiode/nowple-website/README.md

 ### Dev

-`npm run tauri dev`
-Dev server has to be running on port 4200.
+`ng serve` will start a development server on port 4200.
+`npm run tauri dev` will start a development window.

 ## Build

+`ng build` will build the website for production.
-`npm run tauri build`
+`npm run tauri build` will build the app for production.